gldanoob-writeups/gldanoob-writeups.github.io/content/what-the-beep.md

 ```

-I only extracted the numbers close to 50, since that's the relavent part of the graph.
+I only extracted the numbers close to 50, since that's the relevant part of the graph.
 Now we can work out the distance $r_A$ in feet:

 ```python
 import math